 - Health and Wellbeing Award

 - Unsung Hero of the Year

-More details of the award categories and the nomination form can be found on the website at https://www.leeds.gov.uk/your-council/compassionate-city-awards.
+For more details of the award categories and the nomination form, please visit our website at: www.leeds.gov.uk/about-leeds/compassionate-city-awards

-Councillor Debra Coupar, executive member for communities said:
+Councillor Mary Harland, executive member for communities, said:

-“I am delighted that the Compassionate City Awards are being held again this year to recognise the fantastic efforts of people working at a grass roots level.
+“I am really pleased that the Compassionate City Awards are being held again this year to recognise the fantastic efforts of people working in our many different communities.

 For media enquiries contact: